kubernetes/kops/docs/welcome/contributing.md

 ## Office Hours

-Kops maintainers set aside one hour every other week for **public** office hours.
+kOps maintainers set aside one hour every other week for **public** office hours.
 This time is used to gather with community members interested in kops.
 This session is open to both developers and users.

 For more information, checkout the [office hours page.](office_hours.md)